barabasizsolt/AndroidAutomotive/README.md

 # Android Automotive application based on *[android.car](https://developer.android.com/reference/android/car/Car)* library

-The purpose of this application is to monitorize and visually represent the in-vehicle sensor changes.
+The purpose of this application is to monitorize and visually represent in-vehicle sensor changes.

 ## Prerequisites